AliveTeam/alive_reversing/README.md

 ## Contributing
 If you'd like to contribute to our reverse engineering efforts, make sure to follow our reverse engineering guidelines:

+### License

+So far the code is **not** shared under any license.
+Once the code has been refactored and the engines merged and it no longer has roots in the original code we would feel more confident giving it a license at that point.

+Until then, by contributing to this repository, you agree to license your work under any of the [GPL-Compatible](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses) licenses, which the core development team might decide to apply to this work in the future.

 ### IDA Guidelines
 - Use IDA 7
 - Use our git hosted IDB.